JackSzwergold/Writing/Too Pompous, Too Regal and Too Formal (The First Time I Saw Return of the Jedi).md

 But past that, the true nail in the *Star Wars* “awe and wonder” coffin was hammered in place one day when our middle-aged social studies teacher decided to spend the last 15 minutes of class yammering about seeing it in “the city” the night before.

-“I saw it opening night in the city and it was *spectacular*!” he said standing in front of the class with a light dusting of blackboard chalk on his navy blue “Fox Collection” (J.C.
-Penney Izod Lacoste knock-off) polo shirt.
-“The special effects were unbelievable!” he said with all of the the authority of a pompous full grown adult oddly needing to impress a classroom filled with 14 and 15 year olds.
-He then “opened up the floor” so we could all awkwardly ask a middle-aged social studies teacher nobody really liked vaguely disinterested questions about key points in the film.
-He half-heartedly answered a few questions and within a few minutes class dismissed.
+“I saw it opening night in the city and it was *spectacular*!” he said with no irony to a class of 14 and 15 year olds with a light dusting of blackboard chalk on the navy blue J.C.
+Penney “Fox Collection” (Izod Lacoste knock-off) polo shirt he was wearing.
+“The special effects were *unbelievable*!” he said with all of the sad authority of a pompous full grown adult who somehow needing to try to “connect” a classroom filled with bored, disinterested adolescents.

+After declaring that, he then “opened up the floor” so we could all awkwardly ask a middle-aged social studies teacher—that nobody really liked—vaguely disinterested questions about key points in the film.
+He half-heartedly answered a few questions with a few half-assed answers and within a few minutes, the class dismissed.

 We all piled out classroom, ran down the staircase, headed out of the school and onto the sunny spring street.
 “So do you want to go and see it?”
 I heard one of my classmates say.
 “Sure,” I responded, “But where and when?”
 Neither us knew so we started flipping through somebody’s copy of the Daily News to check times and theaters.